 “Two willing participants?”
 John said.
 “An interesting choice of words.
 I’m guessing that you used them on purpose, because it’s not just men and women you’re speaking of, but men and men, and women and women?”

-“How do you feel about the thought of Henry and I together?
+“How do you feel about the thought of Henry and me together?
 Without you?”

-I dropped my gaze from him to look at my hands clasped in my lap, refusing to give into the awkwardness that threatened.
+I dropped my gaze, refusing to give in to the awkwardness that threatened.
 If I allowed myself to feel uncomfortable just speaking about it, I doubted I would be able to face them after something physical transpired.

-I looked to Henry then, leaning away from him slightly to take in the way his perfectly tailored shirt pulled tight across the definition of his chest.
-Of how his shoulders strained against the fabric.
-Though I knew that he had shaved this morning, the stubble on his jaw now looked like a two-day beard, and only served to darken his already swarthy complexion, reminding me of the pirate lord in the novel I had been reading earlier in the day.
+I turned my gaze to Henry, leaning away from him to take in the way his perfectly tailored shirt pulled tight across the definition of his chest, how his shoulders strained against the fabric.
+Though I knew that he had shaved this morning, the stubble on his jaw looked like a two-day beard, and only served to darken his already swarthy complexion, reminding me of the pirate lord in the novel I’d been reading earlier.
 He was as attractive as my husband, just in a different way.

-I turned my focus to John, wondering how to define him.
+I returned my focus to John, wondering how to define him.
 With Henry, it was easy.
 A series of strong, masculine lines combined to create a man of large stature and bold features that turned heads wherever he went.
-John was something else entirely.
-Beautiful where Henry was handsome.
-The softness of his features contrasting with the hard lines he forced them into.
+John was something else entirely, beautiful where Henry was handsome, the softness of his features contrasting with the hard lines he forced them into.

 In my mind, I saw Henry embrace him just as he had before we departed for the viscount’s, light meeting dark.
 I imagined the look of challenge melting from John’s expression as their lips met in a slow, exploratory kiss.
 Strong hands came up to slip off jackets and shirts, roamed over newly exposed skin with quiet fervor.

 “I think it’s beautiful and natural.
-And exciting,” I said, fighting the blush that threatened.
+And exciting,” I said, fighting back the blush that threatened.

-The arm Henry had banded around my waist tightened a fraction, and I felt his manhood begin to stir to life beneath me.
-He shifted then, as if to slide his pelvis away to keep me from noticing.
+The arm that Henry had banded around my waist tightened a fraction, and I felt his manhood begin to stir to life beneath me.
+He shifted, as if to slide his pelvis away and keep me from noticing.
 I reached down and grabbed his leg, stopping him.
-The knowledge that my excitement stirred him into arousal was a powerful, heady realization, and I wouldn’t have him hide it from me.
+The realization that my excitement stirred him into arousal was a powerful, heady thing, and I wouldn’t have him hide it from me.

-John’s focus snapped to my hand on his lover’s thigh, and a slow, sensual smile lit his features.
-I stared at the sight in open wonder, once again drawing comparisons between his heavy-lidded gaze and the masters of the Renaissance.
-In that moment he looked like an angel come to earth, only someone had painted the devil into his grin.
+John’s focus snapped to my hand on his lover’s thigh.
+A slow, sensual smile lit his features.
+I stared at the sight in open wonder, drawing comparisons between his heavy-lidded gaze and the masterpieces of the Renaissance.
+In that moment, he looked like an angel come to earth, only someone had painted the devil into his grin.

 “What of your own pleasure?” he asked.

-I thought of Aberdine then, and almost mentioned our dalliance and how it had spurred me to discover la petite mort for myself, but ultimately decided against it.
+I thought of Aberdine and almost mentioned our dalliance, how it had spurred me to discover la petite mort for myself, but ultimately decided against it.
 He didn’t belong in this room with us.
 “I know how to find my own pleasure,” I told them.